SSobol77/Sway-pad/README.md

 # DevOps Linters Integration for SwayPad

 This repository provides a plugin module `lint_devops.py` to integrate fast and modern linters for DevOps and infrastructure-as-code files into the SwayPad text editor.
-It enables automatic linting of Bash, YAML, Dockerfiles, Terraform, Kubernetes, GitHub Actions, Ansible, Jsonnet, Lua, Nix, TOML, Go, C, and Rust files.
+It enables automatic linting of Python, Bash, YAML, Dockerfiles, Terraform, Kubernetes, GitHub Actions, Ansible, Jsonnet, Lua, Nix, TOML, Go, C, and Rust files.

 ---